Azhar23S/Life_Expectancy_Data_Analysis-EDA_Project/README.md

 <h2><b>Objectives</b></h2>

-(Note: The Visualized images may not be visible when you open the .ipynb file in Github itself.
+(Note: The Visualized images may not be visible when you open the .ipynb file in Github itself, since I used Plotly to visual images.
 Kindly download the file and run to see the Visualization)

 1. Data Cleaning and Statics using Pandas
 2. Correlation Heatmap between Variables <p align="center"><img src="https://github.com/Azhar23S/Life_Expectancy_Data_Analysis-EDA_Project/blob/main/Correlation%20Heatmap.png"/></p>